charlie-ph/sample-repo/term-paper/README.md

-# sample-repo
+# METCS777 Term Paper
-This is a sample Github repo structure
+This is a sample README.md for METCS777 Term Paper